how microsampling improves clinical research

 The study participant uses a Mitra device, which has an absorptive sponge tip, to collect a sample of blood by gently touching the device tip to the blood drop on the finger until it absorbs into the tip.

 Following the instructions ensures the collected samples will furnish the precise volume needed by the research team to generate reliable data.
 The filled device can be repackaged in its foil specimen pouch and the provided envelope and mailed to the researchers for analysis.

 Remote specimen collection and microsampling allow clinical studies to be run in an entirely new way.
 Some of the benefits it can bring include:

-Traditional clinical studies require participants to make dozens of onsite visits over the course of a single study.
-Study volunteers often have to take time off work or school to attend each clinic visit.
+Traditional clinical studies require participants to make dozens of onsite visits over the course of a single study, usually for blood draws and lab tests.
+Study volunteers often have to take time off work or school to attend each clinic or lab visit.

 Improved Safety and Consistency

-Because microsampling extracts a very small sample from the study participant, it is safer to use on high-risk patients (particularly when blood is being extracted) and provides a more consistently useful sample volume.
+Because microsampling extracts a very small sample from the study participant, it is safer to use on young or particularly vulnerable populations and provides a more consistently useful sample volume.

 No Cold-Shipping Required

 Unlike traditional liquid sample processing, remote microsamples collected using Mitra devices do not require shipping in dry ice or refrigerated conditions.
 Microsamples can be sent via standard mail at ambient temperatures and will be analyzed as dried blood samples.
 This drastically simplifies the process and reduces associated costs as well.

 After study participants collect their samples using one of the Mitra devices, they simply keep it inside its protective plastic case, repackage it in the included sealable pouch, and pop that inside a provided mailing envelope.
 They drop that in the nearest mailbox to send the microsample back to the laboratory via standard mail services.